OmniChat/middy-lock-redis/README.md

   npm run test
 ```

-## Credits

-Created by Omnichat team

-Libraries used:
+## Libraries

+Used:

 - [redlock](https://github.com/mike-marcacci/node-redlock)

-Libraries dependence:
+Dependence:

 - [Middy](https://github.com/middyjs/middy)
 - [ioredis](https://github.com/luin/ioredis)

+Obs: if you have an installation problem of not having the redlock library, you will have to install it in your project

+## Credits

+Created by [@fzanfolim](https://github.com/fzanfolim) in OmniChat Squad Bot